 Jingle, rattle, squeal, boing

-Reviewing examples of onomatopoeia words and their various sound categories is an excellent way to learn to recognize and understand onomatopoeic words.
-Look for the patterns that almost always exist, and if you ever have a question about what an onomatopoeic word means, just ask yourself, 'What does it sound like?'
+So, remember that onomatopoeic words try to capture a sound and, therefore, can bring writing alive inthe readers' imagination.
+Reviewing examples of onomatopoeia words and their various sound categories is an excellent way to learn to recognize and understand the concept.
+Look for the sound or rhythm patterns that almost always exist, especially in poetry, and if you ever have a question about what an onomatopoeic word means, just ask yourself, 'What does it sound like?'

 Create and save customized word lists.
 Sign up today and start improving your vocabulary!